Northumbria Sailing RYA

 Specialist Courses

 RYA VHF This important Course is available in class, onboard, online or private tuition.
 Don’t be caught without a proper licence as you could be fined up to £5,000, plus 6 months inside, plus equipment confiscation – yes it’s very severe!
 At Northumbria Sailing you will receive tuition one per training set.
 As you will be assessed for practical skills as well as theoretical I think it’s advisable that you have every opportunity to familiarise yourself with the equipment.
-Cost £125 plus £70 for the RYA.
-Also available One to One at £195 and online at £95 to include manual.
-Assessment £70 extra.
-Next availability; May 2nd, June 6th & September 19th.
+The RYA require you to book your face to face assessment at the time of enrolling on a Course.
+Beware of anyone offering this Course without this.
+Cost £135 plus £76 for the RYA.
+Also available One to One at £210 and online at £105 to include manual.
+Assessment £76 extra.
+Certificate Fastrack available.
+Next sessions; March 4 or 25th.
 Try these links.
-RYA Online VHF Radio and RYA Online VHF video
+RYA Online VHF Radio and RYA Online VHF video Sarah; ‘Many thanks Melvyn, great to meet you yesterday and a really good course’.
+RYA VHF

 RYA RADAR Are you safe using your set?
 Can you properly identify a collision situation?
 If you have radar you are required to know how to use it properly and could be held responsible if an incident was to occur.
 Candidates for RYA Yachtmaster examinations are expected to be conversant with radar.
 Day Course: Cost £130, plus 11 to RYA.
-‘Thank you very much for yesterday’s course’ – Stephen
+Next Course; March 6th ‘Thank you very much for yesterday’s course’ – Stephen

 A Volvo Penta 2003 marine diesel engine will be used for demonstrations and you will get several chances to try your hand at changing filters etc. Alternatively this can be done on your own engine on a One2One basis. (cost £350 to include reasonable travelling expenses)

 PERSONAL SURVIVAL.
 A must for all fit and healthy seafarers over the age of 16.
 The RYA Basic Sea Survival Course is unavailable in the North East, but this is the STCW equivalent and an accepted substitute by the RYA.
 The Course is delivered by Tyne Coast Maritime College in their Pool at South Shields on the banks of the River Tyne to educate in the ability to survive at sea after vessel abandonment.
-Cost £235.
+Cost £250.
+Next Session; February or March.
 Wet in the Pool ‘I found the personal sea survival course very useful.
 Hopefully I will never need to use this knowledge but it helps to know how to launch, handle and manage the life raft should it ever be required.
 The course was very professionally delivered and the practical in the pool was very well organised and the instructors very attentive.
 With 3 experienced instructors (2 in the pool) it felt safe, despite the final test being in the dark, with water sprays and simulated waves.
 The morning session was obviously tilted towards larger vessels but there was useful information about flares, electronic alert systems and cold water shock also applicable to users of small boats.
 It was challenging and quite exhausting but definitely worthwhile.
 The facilities were good, the classroom was a little cold but otherwise fully recommended’.
 David

 Victims (All) at Sea